Sorry, you need to enable JavaScript to visit this website.

 • 86% of high-risk patients (1660/1940) received HU and/or PBT at enrollment6

-REVEAL was a prospective, observational study of 2510 adult patients with PV in the US, sponsored by Incyte.
+REVEAL was a prospective, observational study of 2510 adult patients with PV in the United States, sponsored by Incyte.
 Patients were enrolled over an approximate 2-year period (July 2014 to August 2016).
-The analysis included all enrolled patients and evaluated characteristics of deceased patients, survival by risk, and causes of death over the course of the study.
-A total of 244 patients died during the study, with 190 having available Hct values and WBC counts in the 6 months before death, and 175 having a known cause of death.
-Among the 244 patients who died during the study, 82% (n = 200) were categorized as high-risk at diagnosis, primarily due to age ≥60 years only (65%; n = 159).5
+This analysis included all enrolled patients and evaluated characteristics of deceased patients, survival by risk, and causes of death over the course of the study.
+A total of 244 patients died during the study, with 190 having available Hct levels and WBC counts in the 6 months before death, and 175 having a known cause of death.
+Among the 244 patients who died during the study, 82% (n=200) were categorized as high risk at diagnosis, primarily because they were ≥60 years of age only (65%; n=159).5

 In the REVEAL study,

-Some patients continued to have elevated blood counts, despite treatment with HU alone and HU plus PBT8,9
+Some patients continued to have elevated blood counts despite treatment with HU alone and HU plus PBT4,8

 Analysis included patients with all 3 laboratory values.8

-Reprinted from Clinical Lymphoma Myeloma and Leukemia, 20(4), Grunwald MR, Kuter DJ, Altomare I, et al, Treatment Patterns and Blood Counts in Patients with Polycythemia Vera Treated With Hydroxyurea in the United States: An Analysis From the REVEAL Study, 219-225, Copyright 2020, with permission from Elsevier.
+From Clinical Lymphoma, Myeloma & Leukemia, 20(4), Grunwald MR, Kuter DJ, Altomare I, et al, Treatment patterns and blood counts in patients with polycythemia vera treated with hydroxyurea in the United States: an analysis from the REVEAL study, Pages 219-225, © 2019, with permission from Elsevier.

-# REVEAL was a prospective, observational study of 2510 patients with PV in the US, sponsored by Incyte.
-This analysis focused on blood count control in the subset of 1381 patients who had received HU for ≥3 months.8
+This analysis focused on blood count control in the subset of 1381 patients who had received HU for ≥3 months.4

-Patients who were treated with HU and receiving PBT were more likely to have elevated blood counts9
+Patients who were treated with HU and receiving PBT were more likely to have elevated blood counts8

-The median of the maximum Hct value among evaluable patients (n = 1106) who received HU for ≥3 months was 48% for those who reported a value of >45% and 42% for those who reported a value ≤45%9
+The median of the maximum Hct level among evaluable patients (n=1106) who received HU for ≥3 months was 48% for those who reported a level of >45% and 42% for those who reported a level ≤45%8